OPM/ResInsight/Documentation/UsersGuide/OctaveInterfaceReference.md

 #### Matrix[numGrids][3] riGetGridDimensions([CaseId])
 This function returns a two dimensional matrix: One row for each grid, starting with the main grid.

->NOTE: This means that the "normal" GridIndices where 0 means Main Grid does not work directly with this matrix.
+*NOTE*: This means that the "normal" GridIndices where 0 means Main Grid does not work directly with this matrix.
 You have to add 1.

 The columns contain the following information:
 [NI, NJ, NK]:  I, J, K dimensions of the grid.